35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 While the updated Phase 2B should make at least £13.5m profit, NHG say that it is still not viable, despite gaining revenue from the extra floors [^1].
 The  updated viability assessment for the scheme concludes *'the appraisals generate a viability deficit of c. £24.16m'.*  It goes on to say that *'if the deficit were to be absorbed by the Applicant's* \[NHG] *target return, the equivalent profit would equate to 5.22% on GDV (blended)'*.
 This 'Gross Development Value' is the combined worth of all the housing and commercial premises and amounts to £258.76m.
 So, even though the scheme is *'unviable'*, it is still expected to make a profit of £13.5m (5.22% of £258.76m)[^X].

-According to this line of thinking, while there is the £13.5m profit, there is still a *'viability deficit'*.
+According to this line of thinking, while there is the £13.5m profit, this is still a *'viability deficit'*.
 NHG says of the profit *'This is lower than typical target thresholds for schemes of this size and also below any of the thresholds adopted/ accepted for other estate regeneration schemes across London'*.

 The assessment makes the cautious caveat that should both sales values and costs improve by around 5%, then the scheme would become viable, which means it could generate a much higher profit of 14.55% of GDV and still provide the 50% affordable housing, as required by the Southwark Plan 2022.